 As a first-year student, you will work with your seminar instructor as your "pre-major" advisor.
 You may arrive at Dickinson with a clear sense of direction and early ideas about your major.
 On the other hand, you may come to the College open to possibilities and looking to explore.
 In either case, Dickinson is the right place for you, and your pre-major advisor will help you consider your options and select your courses.

 At some point before the end of your sophomore year, you will declare your major and begin working with a "major advisor" who is a specialist in your chosen field.
-Your major advisor will be able to offer a direction about meeting departmental requirements, and she or he can also guide you to other opportunities, including research projects, leadership openings, internships, or graduate school applications.
+Your major advisor will be able to offer a direction about meeting departmental requirements, and your advisor can also guide you to other opportunities, including research projects, leadership openings, internships, or graduate school applications.
 Sometimes, your advisor may offer this guidance directly, and sometimes your advisor may refer you to another member of the college community, whether your college dean, a member of the Career Center, or someone else.